1/ You must be in years 7 – 13 (or equivalent) by the closing date of Monday 6th May 2024 in order to enter.

 13/ Entry is online only.
 Entries sent in the body of an email or as an attachment to email cannot be accepted.
 To enter, please enter through the formal online form.
 Only entries through the formal online form are accepted.
 Incomplete entry forms will not be accepted.
 If you have any questions about the form, get in touch at firstname.lastname@example.org

-14/ By entering this competition, entrants agree that their data and their entries may be used anonymously for research purposes.
-Entrants also agree that their data and their entries may be used anonymously for research purposes to help us as to improve our processes and reach as a charity and to understand the priorities and voice of our entrants as a whole.
+14/ By entering this competition, entrants agree that their data and their entries may be used anonymously for research purposes and to help us as to improve our processes and reach as a charity and to understand the priorities and voice of our entrants as a whole.

 16/ If you submit a draft entry, you may choose to submit your final entry after you have received your feedback.